South Africa: open for business

-Trade reform, strategic alliances
+6. Trade reform and global strategic alliances

 South Africa has trading relationships with more than 200 countries and territories.

-Cost of doing business in SA
+7. The cost of doing business in South Africa

 South Africa's exchange rate makes it one of the least expensive countries for foreigners to live and do business in – with a first-world infrastructure and high living standards ensuring good value for money.

-The country compares favourably for petroleum prices, with private sector and multinational oil companies refining and marketing nearly all imported
+South Africa compares favourably for petroleum prices, with private sector and multinational oil companies refining and marketing nearly all imported

 And telecommunications costs are coming down.
 The government is taking steps to ensure cheaper and more widely available bandwidth capacity, while the landing of several submarine fibre-optic cables along both the east and west coasts of Africa has boosted the continent's connection with the rest of the world.

-Ease of doing business in SA
+8. The ease of doing business in South Africa

 All companies planning to do business with the South African government and the general business community must comply with Broad-Based Black Economic Empowerment

-Industrial capability, cutting-edge technology
+9. Industrial capability and cutting-edge technology

 South Africa's technological research and quality standards are world-renowned.
 The country has developed a number of leading technologies, particularly in the fields of energy and fuels, steel production, deep-level mining, telecommunications and information technology.